 Here are a few notes about our products, what we do and don’t do, what you can expect from our Bluetooth speakers and steampunk lamps… If you have any questions or you’re not sure about something, please ask by using the form at the bottom of this page or email us.

-Vintage valve and transistor radios
+Vintage valve radios

-We do not destroy vintage valve or transistor radios in order to convert them to Bluetooth.
+We do not destroy vintage valve radios in order to convert them to Bluetooth.
 We only convert radios which would otherwise be scrapped.
 To destroy a vintage radio which could be restored to its former glory is sacrilege.

 Most radios that come our way can be restored, and they are sold on for restoration.
 However, a few have good cabinets but the insides are too far gone.
 For example, some radios have been robbed for spare parts.
 Valves, transformers, components… One option for a radio which is beyond restoration is to give it a new lease of life by adding Bluetooth technology.